Cmastris/ecommerce-pern-app/README.md

 ## FAQs

 ### Can I see an example?
 Yes!
-A production version of the website can be found here: https://ecommerce-pern-app-z9pn.onrender.com/.
+A deployed version of the website can be found here: https://ecommerce-pern-app-z9pn.onrender.com/.
 (The checkout payment functionality is in test mode, so you won't be charged).

 ### Why did you build this?